warts Treatment

 heading bottom

-A viral wart is a very common benign lesion caused by infection with human papillomavirus (HPV).
-Warts are small rough lumps or growths on your skin.
-They are known as verrucas when they are on your feet.
+A viral wart is a very common benign lesion that results from infection with HPV.
+Warts appear as small, rough lumps or growths on the skin.
+When located on the feet, they are known as verrucas.

 What are the different types of warts?